-Robert M. Danin, CFR's Eni Enrico Mattei senior fellow for Middle East and Africa studies, leads a conversation on the significance of Israel's new coalition government and President Obama's recent trip to the region, as part of CFR's Religion and Foreign Policy Conference Call series.
+Alyssa Ayres, CFR's senior fellow for India, Pakistan, and South Asia, discusses the international and domestic response to the recent earthquakes in Nepal, as part of CFR's Religion and Foreign Policy Conference Call series.

 This resolution was adopted on May 2, 2013, and established UN Assistance Mission in Somalia (UNSOM) to promote human rights and investigate violations, including violence against women, children, and journalists.
 UN Resolution 2232 in 2015 extended the mission to March 30, 2016.

 These rankings include datasets and studies which track the status of a country and compare countries based on different indicators, in the areas of conflict, economics, education, energy, environment, health, human rights, politics, and technology.
 Critiques of these types of indexes are included, describing why they can be detrimental to development progress and how comparison exercises could be improved.